chk1994/first-report/tool_assessment.md

     ![post-anonymised data](/images/post_anonymisation.png)

 1. [Adding noise to the data](https://link.springer.com/article/10.1186/s40537-017-0110-7).
-This is implemented by swapping cells within columns and replacing groups of k records with k copies of a single representative.
+This can be implemented by swapping cells within columns.

-There's an existing well-established [library](https://arx.deidentifier.org/overview/) available to perform k-anonymity, complete with [examples](https://github.com/arx-deidentifier/arx/tree/master/src/example/org/deidentifier/arx/examples).
+1. Generating fake data.
+The fake data must be a good representation of the actual data.

+Since anonymising data is not the key focus of the project, we decided not to spend implement the algorithms if possible.
+Out of the 3 methods, only k-anonymity has an existing well-established [library](https://arx.deidentifier.org/overview/), complete with [examples](https://github.com/arx-deidentifier/arx/tree/master/src/example/org/deidentifier/arx/examples).
+Therefore, we've decided to use k-anonymity.

 ## Encryption